Skip to content

 boots

-Even after VE Day the Utility scheme continued for another six years until 1951.
-Most Utility clothing should still have the ‘CC41’ mark somewhere, which makes it easy to identify (CC stands for civilian clothing).
+Even after Victory Day the Utility Mark scheme continued for another six years until 1951.
+Most Utility Mark clothing would have a ‘CC41’ mark somewhere, which makes it easy to identify (CC stands for civilian clothing).

 Air raid information booklet

-At the time, air raid precautions were one of the most important responsibilities of the city council and this small handbook, ‘Air Raid Precautions in Leicester’ was issued to every house in the city giving essential information.
+At the time, air raid precautions were one of the most important responsibilities of the city council and this small handbook, ‘Air Raid Precautions in Leicester’ was issued to every house in the city giving residents essential information about what to do in an emergency.

 Booklet